astralfrontier/astralfrontier-wiki/floating-d20.md

 ---
+title: The Floating d20
+description: The Floating d20
+published: true
 date: 2015/06/11
-title: The Floating d20
-categories:
-  - Roleplaying
-  - Game Design Diary
+tags: baroque dice, Roleplaying, Game Design Diary
-tags:
-  - baroque dice
+editor: markdown
+dateCreated: 2015/06/11
 ---

 I've been thinking more about the [new dice mechanic](/2015/06/08/baroque-dice-mechanic/).
 In some games, players can (a few times a session) have their characters go above and beyond their normal abilities for a desperate, risky, or effective super-move.
 How would this system accommodate that?
 There's a few possibilities.